Highest-rated Cerebral Palsy Lawyers

 WHAT IS THE STATUTE OF LIMITATION FOR CEREBRAL PALSY INJURY?

-Generally, the statute of limitations for cerebral palsy lawsuits in Georgia is two years from the date of the care.
+Generally, the statute of limitations for cerebral palsy lawsuits in Georgia is two years from the date of the care for the injury.
 However, certain conditions can extend this statute.
 For example, when a provider conceals negligent care that is later detected, the limit is longer.
-Other cases can entail shorter time periods in which a case must be pursued (by way of instance, once the negligent provider is employed by a government entity, which can trigger assert notification deadlines as brief as six weeks from the date of the negligent care).
+Other examples can entail shorter time periods in which a case must be pursued (by way of instance, once the negligent provider is employed by a government entity, which can trigger assert notification deadlines as brief as six weeks from the date of the negligent care).

 Further, some specific types of malpractice, like when a foreign object is left inside a patient following an operation, possess unique statutes of limitation (for foreign objects, it is 1 year from the date the object is discovered).
 And to make things more confusing, Cerebral Palsy cases are subject to a statute of repose.
 This is meant to be a “final deadline,” beyond which a malpractice claim cannot be filed for any reason.
 But it does not always work that way.

 So, the answer: it depends.
-And our very best guidance: don’t try to ascertain the statute of limitation contact us and we’ll be happy to collect and examine the facts needed to provide the answer to you.
+And our very best guidance for families: don’t try to ascertain the statute of limitation contact us and we’ll be happy to collect and examine the facts needed to provide the answer to you.
 Lawyers Jess Davis and Chad Adams can help.

 Tens of Millions Recovered for Clients